prabhuNatarajan/Sample-Quiz-Plist/README.md

 Sample-Quiz-Plist
 =================

-Show's an quiz with dynamic score and two section's for selecting quiz
+Show's an quiz with dynamic score and two section's for selecting quiz.